shellvon/go-sender/docs/advanced.md

 ## Strategies

-- Weighted round-robin, failover, and more.
+- round-robin, random, weighted, health-based selection strategies.
 - See [core/strategy.go](../core/strategy.go) for details.

 ## Extending Message Types

-You can define your own message types for new channels or advanced scenarios.
+You can define your own message types for new providers or advanced scenarios.

 ---